Biomedical Engineer/ Clinical Engineer

 Eligible for Remote Work: No

-Goldbelt Frontier fosters a collaborative environment where our employees are encouraged to utilize and employ their operational and leadership skills - many of our senior project managers and business analysts are recognized as Subject Matter Experts in their fields.
-We understand how to work with and support multiple stakeholders to aid in the development and implementation of national policies, strategies, and doctrine.
+Goldbelt Frontier fosters a collaborative environment where employees are encouraged to utilize and employ their operational and leadership skills.
+Many senior project managers and business analysts are subject matter experts in their respective fields.
+Frontier understands how to support multiple stakeholders to aid in developing and implementing national policies, strategies, and doctrine.

-Goldbelt Frontier is seeking Biomedical Engineer in Ann Arbor, MI.
+Goldbelt Frontier is seeking Biomedical Engineer in Oklahoma City, OK.

 Essential Job Functions:

 - Perform maintenance cycles on Medical Equipment Sets to include all maintenance actions.

 - Procurement Package creation & support, for medical system upgrades.